The Princie fancy intense pink diamond set a $40 million price record in 2013.

 While most other colored diamonds already had their origins and causes of color scientifically explained, one mystery that still puzzles scientists today is the origin of pink coloration in diamonds.

-Around the world, pink diamonds can be found at various mines.
+Around the world, pink diamonds can only be found at certain mines.
 Most notably, Australia’s Argyle mine is well known for producing rough diamonds with fantastic shades of pink (and prices too!).
 It is believed that pink diamonds didn’t start their growth process as pink.

 Despite the sophisticated lab analysis equipment available to scientists at the time of writing, no one has completely cracked the code on the mysterious color centers that induce pink hues in diamonds.

 1.59 carat fancy pink cushion lab created diamond that costs $11,650.

 Natural pink diamonds are very rare and they usually command astronomical prices.
 As a result, there are treatments and manufacturing processes that are used to artificially create pink diamonds at significantly lower costs.

 Synthesizing diamonds in the lab is nothing new and methods like chemical vapor deposition (CVD) and high pressure, high-temperature (HPHT) processes have already been used since the 1940s.

 In order to achieve the coloration of a pink diamond, a multi-step process is typically used.
 The first step of the process is to create a rough diamond via CVD or HPHT.
 At this stage, the rough diamond is usually light yellow in color.